 Diversity Meet & Greet (DMG) is held each fall semester where employers with strong diversity initiatives can network with affinity student organizations through a “reverse career fair/student org showcase.”
 Our program goal brings together employers who have strong diversity initiatives (like Employee Resource Groups, diversity training, lunch & learn discussions, to name a few) with underrepresented students (first-generation, low-income, students of color, LGBTQ+, and other marginalized social identities).

 - The Fall 2020 Diversity Meet & Greet was held on September 30, 2020 with 26 employers and 15 student organizations with strong equity, inclusion and diversity programs at their organization.
 The Fall 2021 Diversity Meet & Greet will be held on September 29, 2021 from 2:00 – 5:00 PM PT virtually.
-Registration will open on August 23, 2021 and interested student organizations should email Mallika Samtani to participate.
+Registration is now open and students can register through Brazen with their @usc.edu email address.
+Interested student organizations should email Mallika Samtani to participate as a partner

 USC Student Centers: USC offers a cluster of student development centers and initiatives within the Division of Student Affairs that offer student support services and programs that focus on intersectionality, sense of belonging, and well-being.